Back to Articles

 • Ensure there is enough distance between your furniture and walls to create pathways free of obstacles.

 • Avoid purchasing furniture with sharp corners.
-As we age our skin thins, and therefore corner knocks can lead to injury.
+As you age your skin thins, and therefore corner knocks can lead to injury.
 You can purchase safety corner protectors for existing furniture.

-• Use a cord organiser or tape to secure loose cords to reduce the risk of tripping.
+• Avoid laying cords across walkways.
+If necessary, use a cord organiser or tape to secure loose cords and reduce your risk of tripping.

-• Adjust the legs of furniture to the proper height.
-Purchase furniture raisers to elevate the height of furniture, particularly for seating and bedding.
+• Adjust the legs of furniture to a safe and manageable height.
+Furniture raisers may be suitable to elevate the height of your current furniture, particularly for seating and bedding.

-• Keep the stovetop and range clear of objects.
+• Keep the stovetop burners and range clear of objects – especially flammable items like dish towels, curtains, cardboard, or plastic.

-• Place anti-slip or anti-fatigue mats to reduce discomfort.
+• Use anti-slip mats to reduce your risk of falls.

 • Use tap turners or replace hard-to-turn crossbar taps with lever alternatives.